dotnet/csharplang/proposals/checked-user-defined-operators.md

 All existing user-defined operators out there fall into the category of `regular operators`.
 It is understood that many of them are likely to not follow the semantics specified above, but for the purpose of semanic analysis, compiler will assume that they are.

+### Checked vs. unchecked context within a `checked operator`

+Checked/unchecked context within the body of a `checked operator` is not affected by the presence of the `checked` keyword.
+In other words, the context is the same as immediately at the beginning of the operator declaration.
+The developer would need to explicitly switch the context if part of their algorithm cannot rely on default context.

 ### Names in metadata

 Section "I.10.3.1 Unary operators" of ECMA-335 will be adjusted to include *op_CheckedUnaryNegation* as the name for a method implementing checked unary `-`.